Tag: James J. Gibson

 Archi-textures

 … it is helpful to think of architectures as ‘archi-textures’, to treat each monument or building, viewed in its surroundings and context, in the populated area and associated networks in which it is set down, as part of a particular production of space.
-HENRY LEFEBVRE, The Production of Space In this article, I will show how the concepts of space…
+HENRY LEFEBVRE, The Production of Space This article explores how the concepts of space and place shaped…

 Read more